About Tim

 Currently I own a bike shop called Little City Cycles in Vergennes, Vermont, where I fix and sell bicycles, as well as teach and build and service and sell Zize Bikes.
 My shop also allows me to be involved in giving away bikes to immigrants that have come from Mexico and Central America to work on farms around the county in which I live.

-I am married to my wife of 20 years and have a son in college at Beloit College in Wisconsin.
+I am married to my wife of 30 years and have a son who is a graduate of Beloit College in Wisconsin.
 I live in a geodesic dome that we built ourselves.
 I also ride my bike as often as I can, always feeling better after I do.

 Please call me if you have questions about your bike or are looking for something specific.
 I am always happy to chat about thoughts and ideas in the bike world!